iracooke/bioinformatics-one-liners/README.md

 samtools faidx mysequences.fasta id1 id2 id3
 ```

 If you have a file with lots of ID's or you have some other command (eg awk) that produces IDs with one on each line you can use `xargs` to pass these IDs to `samtools faidx`.
-For example if all the IDs are in a file;
+For example if all the IDs are in a file called `ids.txt`;

 ```bash
 cat ids.txt | xargs samtools faidx mysequences.fasta